Emmanuel-K0ech/alx-low_level_programming/0x02-functions_nested_loops/README.md

-8-24_hours.c: print all the minutes of the day in 24hr format 9-times_table.c: prints the times table from 0 to 9 10-add.c: adds two numbers and returns the result
+8-24_hours.c: print all the minutes of the day in 24hr format 9-times_table.c: prints the times table from 0 to 9 10-add.c: adds two numbers and returns the result 11-print_to_98.c: prints all numbers from n to 98